-THE COMPUTER CENTER, a new adjunct to student and faculty facilities, is located in Rooms 155 and 157 of Simmons Hall.
+THE COMPUTER CENTER, a new adjunct to student and faculty facilities, is located in Buchtel Hall.

-The University obtained the IBM 1620 and the Burroughs 205 digital computers so that they could be used for instruction at both the graduate and undergraduate levels.
-In addition, they aid in developing many research programs of academic merit.
+The University obtained the IBM 1620 digital computer so that it could be used for instruction at both the graduate and undergraduate levels.
+In addition, it aids in developing many research programs of academic merit.